-18.0 Conditions
+17.0 Conditions

-18.1 The Borough Council will not impose conditions unless it has received a representation from a responsible authority, such as the police or an environmental health officer, or an interested party, such as a local resident or local business, which is a relevant representation, or is offered in the applicant's Operating Schedule.
-Any conditions will be proportional and necessary to achieve the Licensing Objectives.
+17.1 The Borough Council will not impose conditions unless it has received a representation from a responsible authority, such as the police or an environmental health officer, or other persons, such as a local resident or local business, which is a relevant representation, or is offered in the applicant's Operating Schedule.
+Any conditions will be proportional and appropriate to achieve the licensing objectives.